beeb/pancaketrade/README.md

 The bot needs your wallet's private key in order to sign and execute orders on your behalf.
 You can either run the command below and enter your private key in the prompt that will be shown, or you can provide an environment variable named `WALLET_PK` that will be used by the bot.
+The private key is **not** the same as the seed words.
+You need the 64-characters hexadecimal private key.

 Run the bot: